tunel-apps/tunel/README.md

 The Hostname should be the one that you typically use when you ssh into your cluster, and your username as well.
 By using these options can reduce the number of times you need to authenticate.
+It's recommended to include the Control* directives, as they will keep a socket so you can login/ssh easily without needing to authenticate every time.

 As another example, here is a simple setup with a simple Host, Username, and custom port: